-3.14 Background tasks
+3.14 Background jobs

-CKAN allows you to create tasks that run in the 'background', that is asynchronously and without blocking the main application (these tasks can also be automatically retried in the case of transient failures).
-Such tasks can be created in Extensions or in core CKAN.
+CKAN allows you to create jobs that run in the 'background', i.e. asynchronously and without blocking the main application.
+Such jobs can be created in Extensions or in core CKAN.

-Background tasks can be essential to providing certain kinds of functionality, for example:
+Background jobs can be essential to providing certain kinds of functionality, for example:

-- Creating webhooks that notify other services when certain changes occur (for example a dataset is updated) - Performing processing or validation or on data (as done by the Archiver and DataStorer Extensions)
+- Creating web-hooks that notify other services when certain changes occur (for example a dataset is updated) - Performing processing or validation or on data (as done by the Archiver and DataStorer Extensions)